Doulas vs. Midwives: Which One Do You Need?

 - She will help you have the birth you want.
 Do you want medication or do you want a non-medicated birth?
-She will help you to have the birth you want.
+Doulas will assist you throughout the process.

-- She knows how things go in a hospital setting.
+- She knows the hospital setting.
 Everyone’s goal is to have a healthy baby.
 How you achieve that can sometimes be different from the way the protocol of a hospital outlines.
 If there is a non-medical reason they want to speed up your delivery, the doula can help you ask the right questions so you may have some additional time to labor before interference.

 - She doesn’t change shifts.
 You may love one of your nurses but chances are she will not be working the whole length of your labor.
 Your doula stays with your until you deliver and beyond.

 - She will help your breastfeeding get off to a good start.
 Problems with breastfeeding often start right at delivery when things aren’t initiated with the baby as needed.
 She will help you avoid those things.

 - She stays with you after delivery until you are comfortable in your recovery room.
 This allows the dad to follow the baby to where they will do the testing, and you will not be left alone.

 - She comes back for a postpartum visit where she will go over the birth with you and help everyone feel good about the birth.
 We live with our birth memories for the rest of our lives.